k33g/k33g.github.com/_posts/2014-08-09-POLYMER-MOB-PAPER.md

 You can find source code of this first step, here: [https://github.com/metals/copper/tree/master/creation-steps/step-01](https://github.com/metals/copper/tree/master/creation-steps/step-01).

-##Step 02: something prettier
+## Step 02: something prettier

 We will try to do something nicer.
-I will use the colors shown here: [http://www.google.com/design/spec/style/color.html#color-ui-color-palette](http://www.google.com/design/spec/style/color.html#color-ui-color-palette)
+I will use the colors shown here: [http://www.google.com/design/spec/style/color.html# color-ui-color-palette](http://www.google.com/design/spec/style/color.html# color-ui-color-palette)

-###Beautify the left panel
+### Beautify the left panel

 At the same location of your component (`main-screen.html`), create a css file `main-screen.css`.
 Add a reference to this file in your component code: